johnplloyd/cigar_plot/README.md

 **base_spread**: numeric value indicating the spread length for the smallest spread value.

-**scale_mean**s: Boolean indicating whether the mean observed and predicted values should be scaled between 0 and 1. scale_means = TRUE is useful for cases when observed and predicted values are in different ranges, as the x- and y-axis limits should be equal so that ellipses plot correctly.
+**scale_means**: Boolean indicating whether the mean observed and predicted values should be scaled between 0 and 1. scale_means = TRUE is useful for cases when observed and predicted values are in different ranges, as the x- and y-axis limits should be equal so that ellipses plot correctly.

 **plot_limits**: min and max value for the x- and y-axes